-First off, hyperhidrosis is a condition that is affection anywhere between 1-4% of the world’s population, a number that could be very different because researchers estimate that the cases are underreported.
-Most people live with hyperhidrosis all their life, without knowing that there are treatments for it.
-Thus, the numbers are not very clear.
+First off, hyperhidrosis is a condition that affects anywhere between 1-4% of the world’s population, a number that could be higher because researchers estimate that the cases are underreported.
+Most people live with hyperhidrosis all their life, without knowing that there are treatments for it is a medical condition that they have, thus, the numbers are not very accurate.

 I also need to make clear that there are two types of hyperhidrosis: primary and secondary.

 Primary hyperhidrosis is a condition which develops during the teenage years or in early adulthood.
 It happens without any reason and you likely sweat every single day, on some days more than on others.
-You can easily tell that there is no pattern for this sweating but it is not alarming.
+You can easily tell that there is no pattern for this sweating but it is not alarming nor dangerous.

 Secondary hyperhidrosis is excessive sweating caused by a medical condition.
 Heart diseases, pregnancies, strokes, anxiety, depression, obesity, menopause, Parkinson’s disease, lung disease, cancer, among others, commonly trigger excessive sweating.

 Secondary hyperhidrosis is often accompanied by other symptoms like exhaustion, aches, blurry vision, and many others.
-In many cases, you will even find that you start to develop excessive sweating after finding out your health problem.
+At other times, you will even find that you start to develop excessive sweating after finding out your health problem.